 1. The AAO/Title IX Coordinator shall consult with the Superintendent concerning the investigation and findings.
-2. If there is a finding that discrimination or harassment occurred, the AAO/Title IX Coordinator, in consultation with the Superintendent shall: - a.
-Determine what remedial action, if any, is required to end the discrimination or harassment, remedy its effect and prevent recurrence; and
+2. If there is a finding that discrimination or harassment occurred, the AAO/Title IX Coordinator, in consultation with the Superintendent: - a.
+Shall determine what remedial action, if any, is required to end the discrimination or harassment, remedy its effect and prevent recurrence; and